Unit: Toxins and Bacterial Pathogenesis - URA 2172 du CNRS

 Vegetative form surface

 The bacilli isolated from animals dying of anthrax are encapsulated.
 The capsule covers a structural array termed S-layer.
 Yet, capsule and S-layer can be independently synthesized.
 The capsule has an anti-phagocytic role.
-At least three proteins, which genes belong to an operon, are necessary for capsule synthesis.
-A fourth protein, also encoded by that operon, degrades the capsule excess.
-This protein also catalyzes the capsule covalent anchoring to the peptidoglycan.
+Four proteins, which genes belong to an operon, are necessary for capsule synthesis.
+One of these, which was recently discovered, is a 47 amino acid peptide with a structural role.
+A fifth protein, also encoded by that operon, catalyzes the capsule covalent anchoring to the peptidoglycan.

 Genomic and transcriptional analysis